-This report examines Russia's use of state-sponsored propaganda in Central and Eastern Europe (CEE) at a time when the age of information is fast becoming the age of disinformation.
-As revisionist, autocratic states like Russia sharpen their use-and abuse-of information, liberal democracies are failing to keep pace.
+The age of information is fast becoming the age of disinformation.
+As revisionist, autocratic states like Russia sharpen their use-and abuse-of state-sponsored propaganda, liberal democracies are failing to keep pace.

-Unlike Soviet propaganda, Russia's contemporary methods of information warfare do not crudely promote the Kremlin's agenda.
+Unlike Soviet disinformation and propaganda, Russia's contemporary methods of information warfare do not crudely promote the Kremlin's agenda.
 Instead, they are calibrated to confuse, befuddle and distract.
 Russia aims to erode public support for Euro-Atlantic values in order to increase its own relative power.
 It exploits ethnic, linguistic, regional, social and historical tensions, and promotes anti-systemic causes, extending their reach and giving them a spurious appearance of legitimacy.
-Consequently, information warfare intensifies geopolitical, economic and ideological competition in areas that are crucial to U.S. interests, such as the Baltic north and Black Sea south.
+Consequently, information warfare intensifies geopolitical, economic and ideological competition in areas that are crucial to U.S. interests.
+These include not only the "frontline states" of northeastern Europe, and the fragile security environment of the Black Sea region, but core U.S. allies such as France, Germany and the Netherlands.